MatHanson/Service-Desk-Greeting/README.md

 # Service-Desk-Greeting
 PHP backend which provides a greeting to users as part of a Service Desk portal.
+Both PHP files used as IFrames.

 ### username.php
 Connects to LDAP to retrieve the user's given name and chooses a greeting dependent on time of day.